 The SEA Wilderness Project was developed by Dr. Golden during a Costa Rican rainforest trip.
-His travels granted him opportunity to ponder the ambiguity of the word, “wilderness.”
-Its definition obtains different meanings and purposes to each individual.
+His travels granted him the opportunity to ponder the ambiguity of the word, “wilderness.”
+Its definition obtains different meanings and purposes for each individual.

 The goal of the SEA Wilderness Project is to research the positive effects of ecotherapy and tactics to administer these services to those lacking the ability to access nature themselves.